The Prince's Charities

 The Prince's Charities is a non-profit organisation that has associations with King Charles III.
 The Prince's Charities, supported by King Charles III Charitable Fund, is based in the United Kingdom and comprises 19 organisations of which Charles is patron or president, 18 of which were founded personally by him.
 The name derives from Charles's status as the Prince of Wales before his accession on 8 September 2022.

 The Prince's Charities

 Structure

-Most of the charities are independent of each other and all are each run by their own boards.
-King Charles is president of all the charities and founded 17 of them; however, as president, he is a figurehead and public face for the charities involved and has no legal responsibility.
+Most of the charities are independent of each other and each is run by its own board.
+Charles is president of all the charities and founded 17 of them; however, as president, he is a figurehead and public face for the charities involved and has no legal responsibility.
 The aim of The Prince's Charities is "to improve the overall effectiveness of the group, building on shared strengths to ensure their long term success and sustainability."
 The costs of the office are paid for by King Charles III Charitable Fund.

 In autumn 2010, Prince Charles published a book, Harmony: A New Way of Looking at Our World, and produced a film, both articulating the principles and underlying philosophies of many of these charities.